Some Spicy Ideas

 If you have any spices you identify for special cooking or only for certain ethnic cuisines, separate them into their own basket.
 Be sure to label all the containers.

-It really isn’t best to buy in bulk, as spices need to be used when fresh, but if you already own some then they may require a different area.
+It really is not best to buy in bulk, as spices need to be used when fresh, but if you already own some then they may require a different area.
 If you have very large containers, fill a small one to keep with your spices and place the large bulk one in the back of your pantry.

-Think About Pros and Cons
+Think About Pros and Cons:

 There are multiple options for storing spices.
 You can purchase spice racks, turntables, step organizers, drawer organizers, and ones that mount on the inside cabinet or pantry doors.